 You may also like: 14 Kettlebell Workouts to Try at Home

 Why?
 Another pronation exercise that makes great use of the kettlebell, this reverse lunge is also excellent for working the hamstrings and glutes.
 Pay close attention to your tendency to pronate, as this exercise will only prove helpful if performed with correct form.

 How?
 To begin, hold your kettlebell on the side of the lunging leg.
 Step backwards into a reverse lunge, paying close attention to the alignment of your feet and ankles.
 Pause briefly and hold the lunge position as you pass the kettlebell beneath the front leg to your other hand.
 Pass the kettlebell beneath the leg again to return it to the starting side.
 Continue to pass the kettlebell back and forth.

 Exercise #3 – Standing Toe and Shin Raises

+All of these exercises are best performed barefoot or in Pedestals, so you can focus on form.
+Practice all three several times each week, and you’ll be amazed by how quickly your strength and alignment improve.
 We hope you enjoy these exercises and we wish you the best of luck on your journey to strengthening your feet.